OPEC backs biggest oil cut since 2008 crisis, awaits Russia

 OPEC agreed on Thursday to cut oil output by an extra 1.5 million barrels per day (bpd) in the second quarter of 2020 to support prices that have been hit by the coronavirus outbreak, but made its action conditional on Russia and others joining in.

 Saudi Arabia has been pushing OPEC and its allies, including Russia, for a big cut up to 1.5 million bpd for the second quarter of 2020 while extending existing cuts of 2.1 million bpd, which expire this month, to the end of 2020.
-But Riyadh, the biggest producer in the Organization of the Petroleum Exporting Countries, and other OPEC members have struggled to persuade Russia to support the move.
+But Riyadh, the biggest OPEC producer, and other OPEC states have struggled to persuade Russia to support the move.
 Moscow has till now indicated it would back an extension but not a new cut.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)